 This unique event is one you don't want to miss.
 But, if you can't make it to the Heartland Apple Festival, be sure to visit Beasley's Orchard during this glorious fall season.
 I promise, once you do, you'll come back.

 What else can I say?
 This festival is simply awesome, mostly because of its simplicity.
-Easy to get to, easy to find something for everyone all while making memories with the ones you love.
+Easy to get to and easy to find something for everyone all while making memories with the ones you love.

 Heartland Apple Festival Details